 and Stomach 36

 13. Try Chinese Herbal Medicine, especially Bao He Wan granules.
 Available through your local Chinese Medicine Herbalist.
+There is no quality research to support this use however.

 14. Hang in there!
 Most cases of colic stop at 3-4 months old.
 Soon your baby will be older and you’ll be through it!